sidSinghal/CRM/README.md

 5. Completed Setup of S3 bucket for Code Deploy
 6. Created Script to Create Code Deploy Application
 7. Created TravisCI and App Spec Config files

+### Assignment 8:
+#### Application Development
+1. Checked validations on all pages
+2. Checked that all the pages are redirected correctly
+#### Securing Infrastructure
+1. Added SSL certificate protection to the web application
+2. setup-and-configure-ssl.md file was created
+#### Implement Password Reset (Forgotten Password)
+1. Checked if the Email ID Entered exists in the database
+2. Set up the AWS Simple Email Service